Gold Cycles vs Property Cycles in 2024: When Will Gold Reach Peak Valuation?

 When Will Gold and Silver Reach their Peak Valuations?

-We don’t think it’s too over the top to assume that there is still another leg higher to come in this gold and silver cycle.
-If precious metals follow a similar script to the 1970’s, that would mean a further 5 years or so of higher prices to come for gold.
+We don’t think it’s too over the top to assume that there is still another leg (or maybe 2?) higher to come in this gold and silver cycle.
+If precious metals follow a similar script to the 1970’s, that could mean at least 5 or so years of higher prices to come for gold.

 Where Might the Gold Price End Up at the End of This Cycle?